aminblm/hackathonhut/README.md

 - [Hack Events](https://hackevents.co/hackathons/) : A platform that displays all the hackathons around the glob.
 ## Making Money
 ### Clever ways to make money
+[Kickstarter](https://www.kickstarter.com) : Our mission is to help you realize your projects.
 ### Investments
 ## Courses
 - [Open Culture](http://www.openculture.com/free_certificate_courses) : The best free cultural & educational media on the web.